Alexander Uninsky: Life and career

 Alexander Uninsky was born in Kiev (then in the Russian Empire, now in Ukraine).
-He initially studied piano there in the conservatory which had been opened in 1913, and whose other graduates included Vladimir Horowitz and Alexander Brailowsky.
+He initially studied piano there in the Kiev Conservatory which had been opened in 1913, and whose other graduates included Vladimir Horowitz and Alexander Brailowsky.

 He subsequently moved to Paris in 1923, where he studied with Lazare Lévy.
 He was awarded the conservatory's first prize for piano.
 In 1932 he won the II International Chopin Piano Competition.
 In fact, Uninsky tied for first place with the blind Hungarian pianist Imre Ungar, and the judges decided to award victory on the basis of the toss of a coin.
 Ungar lost.